Azure/Enterprise-Scale/docs/wiki/ALZ-Policies.md

 > Please refer to [Policy Driven Governance](https://learn.microsoft.com/en-gb/azure/cloud-adoption-framework/ready/landing-zone/design-principles#policy-driven-governance) for further information.

+> **IMPORTANT NOTE:** ALZ priority is to provide a secure by default, Zero Trust aligned, configuration, and occasionally we will rely on `-preview` policies in our default assignments to meet our core objective.
+These preview policies are maintained by the Azure product owners and versioning is not in our control, however, we feel they are sufficiently important to be included in our releases.
+If the inclusion of preview policies is of concern, please review all ALZ default initiative assignments and remove any `-preview` policies that you are not comfortable with.

 ## FAQ and Tips

    We have added a dedicated [ALZ Policy FAQ and Tips](./ALZ-Policies-FAQ) based on common issues raised or questions asked by customers and partners.